kit-ipe/SoCks/tool/README.md

 #### External Source Files

 SoCks does not require any external files in order to build this block.
 However, it is possible to create patches for the source repo.
+It is also possible to provide sources for custom Kernel modules in `src/kernel/external_modules`.
+SoCks will use `make` to build these sources and to merge them with the modules configured in the Kernel configuration.
+It is therefore necessary that the sources provided contain a `Makefile`. `src/kernel/external_modules` may be a git submodule.

 ### ZynqMP_AMD_PetaLinux_RAMFS_Builder